Boeing 727: Accidents and incidents

+As of March 2024, a total of 353 incidents involving 727s had occurred, including 120 hull-loss accidents resulting in a total of 4,211 fatalities.
+The deadliest incident involving the 727 was Mexicana Flight 940 which took place on March 31, 1986, with 167 fatalities.

 Aircraft on display

-A comparatively large number of surviving retired 727s remain, largely as a result of donation by FedEx of 84 of them to various institutions.
+A large number of surviving retired 727s remain, largely as a result of donation by FedEx of 84 of them to various institutions.
 The vast majority of the aircraft was given to university aviation maintenance programs.
-All but five are located within the United States.
+All but seven are located within the United States.
+Notable aircraft include: